gibbona1/neal/README.md

   - [ ] Recorder height (~1m) or altitude
 - [ ] Make File Select dropdown easier to navigate (in header)
 - [ ] File label stats (# labels) and navigation
-- [x] Label name should always be visible if box is on screen (not just top left)
-- [x] `<NULL>` option shouldn't be visible in call type, file select etc
-- [x] Change colour of save selection button
-- [x] Any box with a label not in list doesn't show
-- [x] Extra button border colour light blue
-- [x] N+E Logo on login page (in branding tab of Auth0)
-- [x] Empty space "header" above save selection
-- [x] Reset button (sidebar, body, etc) to put all inputs back to default
 - [ ] Interactive bounding boxes:
   - [ ] When clicking inside of box, open new panel
   - [ ] Show details of saved labels in list in this panel in sidebar or navbar page